seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **HECTOR**
 Why, then will I no more:
-Thou art, great lord, my father’s sister’s son,
+Thou art, great lord, my father's sister's son,
-A cousin-german to great Priam’s seed;
+A cousin-german to great Priam's seed;
 The obligation of our blood forbids
-A gory emulation ‘twixt us twain:
+A gory emulation 'twixt us twain:
 Were thy commixtion Greek and Trojan so
-That thou couldst say ’This hand is Grecian all,
+That thou couldst say 'This hand is Grecian all,
 And this is Trojan; the sinews of this leg
-All Greek, and this all Troy; my mother’s blood
+All Greek, and this all Troy; my mother's blood
 Runs on the dexter cheek, and this sinister
-Bounds in my father’s;’ by Jove multipotent,
+Bounds in my father's;' by Jove multipotent,
 Thou shouldst not bear from me a Greekish member
 Wherein my sword had not impressure made
 Of our rank feud: but the just gods gainsay
-That any drop thou borrow’dst from thy mother,
+That any drop thou borrow'dst from thy mother,
 My sacred aunt, should by my mortal sword
-Be drain’d!
+Be drain'd!
 Let me embrace thee, Ajax:
 By him that thunders, thou hast lusty arms;
 Hector would have them fall upon him thus:
 Cousin, all honour to thee!